Developer

 Unified data model

-At its core, Teamwork Graph is a common data model that represents the building blocks of teamwork: work items, documents, messages, users, groups, projects, and more.
-Each item—such as a Jira work item, Confluence page, or Google Drive file—is represented in Teamwork Graph as an object.
+At its core, Teamwork Graph is a common data model that represents the building blocks of teamwork.
+Each item—whether it's a Jira work item, Confluence page, Google Drive file, Slack message, or GitHub pull request—is represented in Teamwork Graph as an object.

 Every object belongs to a specific object type, which defines its category and the set of properties it has.
-When you query the Teamwork Graph API, you'll work with API object types such as Jira work item or User.
-When you build connectors, you'll map external data (for example, Asana tasks or GitHub issues) to connector object types like Work item.
-This standardization allows data from both Atlassian apps and external tools to be integrated, queried, and related in a consistent way.
+For example, a work item from Jira, Asana, or GitHub can all be represented using the same object type, even though they come from different systems.
+This standardization is what makes Teamwork Graph powerful: it allows data from both Atlassian apps and external tools to be integrated, queried, and related in a consistent way.

 Relationships and context